me-cooper/node-audio-stream/README.md

 ### Development Notes

-If you want to use the client on mobile devices, a HTTPs connection to the server may be required.
-Otherwise some devices won't even give access to your microphone.
+If the server is not running locally, a HTTPs connection is required.
+Otherwise the client will not be able to access the microphone.

 If you use a reverse proxy in front of your application, lease also consider the websocket connection.
 Here is my example for a **Apache2 webserver**.
+Note the port of your application.

 ```apache
 # Required for websockets